 - A. The expressed, written consent of the Member or legal representative is required for the release of medical records to another party outside the Practitioner.
 If they desire, Members may sign a modified release of information form that preserves their medical record confidentiality but gives STI services Practitioners adequate information for billing purposes.
-Practitioners must make such a form available to their Members (See "Authorization for Use and Disclosure of Personal Health Information English" and "Authorization for Use and Disclosure of Personal Health Information Spanish" found in IEHP website5), "Authorization for Use and Disclosure of Personal Health Information" forms can also be found on the IEHP website. - B. All Practitioners providing STI services are required by law to report individuals with certain communicable diseases to the Local Health Department (LHD).
+Practitioners must make such a form available to their Members (see AttachmentSees "Authorization for Use and Disclosure of Personal Health Information English" and "Authorization for Use and Disclosure of Personal Health Information Spanish" in Section 10).found in IEHP website., "Authorization for Use and Disclosure of Personal Health Information for Personal Health Information Spanish" in Section 10. forms can also be found on the IEHP website. - B. All Practitioners providing STI services are required by law to report individuals with certain communicable diseases to the Local Health Department (LHD).
 See Policy 10J, "Reporting Communicable Diseases to Public Health Authorities." - C. Medical records for Members presenting for STI evaluation must be maintained to protect the confidentiality of the Member.
 In-network Practitioners must adhere to IEHP Medical Records policies and procedures.
 See Policy 7A, "PCP and IPA Medical Record Requirements."